J4spers/mech6480-2025/README.md

 ## Python editors

-A large portion of the code that we demo in classes will be done using Spyder.
+A large portion of the code that we demo in classes will be done using VSCode (Travis).
-You are welcome to install this and test it out, but you are also welcome to use something like VSCode, PyCharm, Idle, etc. if you prefer.
+You are welcome to install this and test it out, but you are also welcome to use something like Spyder, PyCharm, Idle, etc. if you prefer, or a plain old(/new) text editor (Rowan).